syk2021/cpsc482/code.md

     problem.
 Alterations that did not fundamentally change the problem statement, such as typos, affected solve rates less.

     To overcome these shortcomings, having models consider test cases may be useful.
-Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the program devise better solutions.
-Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helful, as ideal code generation "[would] stop early in the generaiton process" when it realizes that output would be wrong and "bias the generation process towards generating generating successful programs" that would ultimately pass more test cases.
+Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct outputs.
+Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helpful, as ideal code generation "[would] stop early in the generation process" when it realizes that output would be wrong and "bias the generation process towards generating successful programs" that would ultimately pass more test cases.
 In addition, improved natural language processing techniques may be helpful.
 As pointed out by Hendler (2023), human programmers use mnemonic variable names and include comments that explain their code.
-Just as how these variable names and comments help human programmers understand code written by other programmers, if machine learning systems develop the ability to understand these, it can help their reasoning process when generating code.
-Additionally, code generated by machine learning systems would also need to be understandable by humans, in case humans need to use the code outputted by these systems.
-While there are still steps to take to ensure that AI generated code can be reliably used by humans, once these are overcome, AI and human programmers can potentially work together to produce more accurate and efficient code.
+Just as how these variable names and comments help human programmers understand code written by others, if machine learning systems develop the ability to understand these, it can help their reasoning process when generating code.
+Besides this, code generated by machine learning systems would also need to be understandable by humans, in case humans need to use the code outputted by these systems.
+While there are still steps to take to ensure that AI generated code can be reliably used by humans, once these are overcome, AI and human programmers may be able to work together to produce more accurate and efficient code.

 ### References
 - Hendler, James.
 "Understanding the Limits of AI Coding." *Science*, vol. 379, no. 6632, 9 Feb.
 2023, pp. 548-548.,